mingsky-ai/ComfyUI-MingNodes/README.md

 Supports regional color migration, just add SAM semantic segmentation to create a mask。 You can turn on the options to adjust the automatic brightness, contrast, and saturation.
 The parameters for each value are within the automatic adjustment range of 0.5, which is 50% automatic adjustment.
+Added a tone switch that can mimic the tone of the original image.
 It should also be noted that if it is a camera's original JPG or PNG image, it needs to be converted to PS format before being transmitted, as the color space of the camera may be different.